olga-mir/olga-mir.github.io/Public-Speaking/2025.10.25__GDG-DevFest-Brisbane__Moving-to-Cloud-Run/README.md

 # GDG DevFest Brisbane 2025

-I presented at GDG DevFest Brisbane 2025 on October 25th, exploring the critical mindset shift needed when transitioning from Google Kubernetes Engine (GKE) to Cloud Run.
+On October 25th, I presented at GDG DevFest Brisbane 2025, discussing the essential shift in mindset required when moving from Google Kubernetes Engine (GKE) to Cloud Run.
+This session highlighted common pitfalls of applying Kubernetes patterns to Cloud Run and demonstrated how to reimagine network security for a serverless architecture, focusing on Cloud Run's native ecosystem and identity-first security model.

-When moving from GKE to Cloud Run, engineers and security teams often bring their Kubernetes "luggage" with them—trying to replicate familiar concepts like network policies and perimeter-based security in a fundamentally different world.
-But what if this is the wrong approach?
-Instead of forcing old patterns, let's first step back to understand the new serverless paradigm and build security from there.
-"Where we going we don't need roads".
-We need identity.

-This session explores the common traps you can fall into by applying Kubernetes recipes to Cloud Run.
-We'll focus on the native Cloud Run ecosystem and show how network security should be reimagined for a serverless architecture.
-In GKE, we carefully craft network policies and segment clusters to prevent lateral movement.
-In Cloud Run, you need a different mindset and a new set of tools.

-A technical deep-dive demo walks through practical patterns for securing production Cloud Run applications, covering ingress control, egress management, and service-to-service communication in ways that work with Cloud Run's design, not against it.
-You'll leave ready to confidently set aside old habits and embrace the powerful, identity-first security model that Cloud Run offers.

 [Session Details](https://devfest-brisbane-2025.sessionize.com/session/1023109)

+# Demo Video

+Watch the demo video to see the main network security mechanisms of Google Cloud Run in action.
+This video, originally presented at GDG DevFest Brisbane, recaps key points from the talk and demonstrates their implementation using an AI stack featuring the n8n framework and a Gemma open-source model deployed on Cloud Run.

+# Source Code

+The source code for the demo featured in this video is available in the [Cloud Run n8n and LLM Demo repository](https://github.com/olga-mir/experiments/tree/main/78-2025.10-cloud-run-n8n-and-llm-demo).

 ## Slides